AndreiaCanadas/DePIN-Heartbeat/README.md

 ## System Overview

-This project consists of three integrated components that create a decentralized physical infrastructure network (DePIN) for health monitoring and token rewards:
+This project consists of a DePIN protocol to monitor health and wellness.
+Initial idea is for users to contribute with heartbeat data that is stored on-chain and receive rewards based on consecutive time heart rate is above a certain threshold (100 bpm).

-### System Components
+### System
-1. **ESP32 Microcontroller** - Physical device with heart rate sensor and OLED display
+1. **Device** - Physical device with heart rate sensor (currently is an ESP32 Microcontroller with Wifi connectivity, connected to a KY-039 sensor and OLED display)
-2. **Solana Protocol** - On-chain program for data storage and reward calculation
+2. **Solana Protocol** - On-chain program that allow users to initialize account, log data and mint rewards.
-3. **Webpage** - User interface for account management and reward minting
+3. **Frontend/Dashboard** - User interface for account management and minting rewards

-### User Journey
+### User Interaction
 1. User connects wallet and creates account from webpage
 2. On-chain HeartBeat account is initialized with user's wallet address
 3. User starts ESP32 device to begin heart rate monitoring